Corporate governance: United States

 In the period from 1977 to 1997, corporate directors' duties in the U.S. expanded beyond their traditional legal responsibility of duty of loyalty to the corporation and to its shareholders.

 In the first half of the 1990s, the issue of corporate governance in the U.S. received considerable press attention due to a spate of CEO dismissals (for example, at IBM, Kodak, and Honeywell) by their boards.
 The California Public Employees' Retirement System (CalPERS) led a wave of institutional shareholder activism (something only very rarely seen before), as a way of ensuring that corporate value would not be destroyed by the now traditionally cozy relationships between the CEO and the board of directors (for example, by the unrestrained issuance of stock options, not infrequently back-dated).

 In the early 2000s, the massive bankruptcies (and criminal malfeasance) of Enron and Worldcom, as well as lesser corporate scandals (such as those involving Adelphia Communications, AOL, Arthur Andersen, Global Crossing, and Tyco) led to increased political interest in corporate governance.
 This was reflected in the passage of the Sarbanes–Oxley Act of 2002.
-Other triggers for continued interest in the corporate governance of organizations included the financial crisis of 2008/9 and the level of CEO pay.
+Other triggers for continued interest in the corporate governance of organizations included the 2008 financial crisis and the level of CEO pay.

 Some corporations have tried to burnish their ethical image by creating whistle-blower protections, such as anonymity.
-In the case of Citi, they call this the Ethics Hotline.
-Though it is unclear whether firms such as Citi take offences reported to these hotlines seriously or not.
+This varies significantly by justification, company and sector.

 East Asia

-In 1997 the East Asian Financial Crisis severely affected the economies of Thailand, Indonesia, South Korea, Malaysia, and the Philippines through the exit of foreign capital after property assets collapsed.
+The 1997 Asian financial crisis severely affected the economies of Thailand, Indonesia, South Korea, Malaysia, and the Philippines through the exit of foreign capital after property assets collapsed.
 The lack of corporate governance mechanisms in these countries highlighted the weaknesses of the institutions in their economies.

+In the 1990s, China established the Shanghai and Shenzhen Stock Exchanges and the China Securities Regulatory Commission (CSRC) to improve corporate governance.
+Despite these efforts, state ownership concentration and governance issues such as board independence and insider trading persisted.